7 min read · Modes explainer · Last updated 14 May 2026

 Part of Learn Claude Code: The Complete Operator's Guide.
 For the operator's overview of Skills, Connectors, Cowork, and Artifacts, start there.

 Open Claude.
-There are three buttons most people walk past every day.
+There are three buttons you probably walk past every day.

 Three different jobs.
 The wrong button gets you the wrong answer.
 The right one cuts a 30-minute task to 30 seconds.